-If you think or readily know that your practice is collecting and handling patients information in a non-compliant way, you are putting yourself and organization at risk for some serious consequences.
+If you think or readily know that your practice is collecting and handling patients’ information in a non-compliant way, you are putting yourself and organization at risk of HIPAA violation and serious consequences.

 If your practice has not taken necessary steps to ensure HIPAA compliance across all protected health information (PHI), you should be on high alert and start implementing the necessary precautions to meet compliance standards.
 Ignoring these precautions puts your entire organization at risk.